 Emergency Situations on Board Merchant Ships

-In order to prevent the situations mentioned above that could be transformed into a marine accident with several damages to one or the other three parts mentioned, so the regulations provides for the effective treatment by acting on the three parts: human, technological, and organizational.
+To prevent the emergency situations to transform into accidents with several damages maritime regulations provide guidance for the effective treatment of the situation by acting on the three parts: human, technological, and organizational.

-Internationale Maritime Organization has proposed a solution through the STCW Convention and the ISM Code in the form of exercises and training for the crew members, as well by developing a safety management system commonly known as SMS (Safety Management System); which contains specific emergency manuals and procedures for each case.
+The International Maritime Organization addresses emergency situations through its regulations.
+The STCW Convention and the ISM Code in the form of exercises and training for the crew members, as well as developing a safety management system commonly known as SMS (Safety Management System) contain specific emergency manuals and procedures for each case.

 Emergency Situations on Board Ships

-According with ISM Code approach in maritime safety and the Chapter IX of the SOLAS Convention, common emergency situations, for all types of ships, could be described as follows:
+According to the ISM Code (Chapter IX of the SOLAS Convention), common emergency situations, for all types of ships, could be described as follows:

-- Propulsion System Loss: Defined by any emergency failure resulting in the loss of the vessel propulsion, it relates to the main engine or the propulsion turbine and boiler, the shaft line, the propeller, and any critical auxiliary machine.
+- Propulsion System Loss: Defined by any emergency failure resulting in the loss of the vessel propulsion.
+It is related to the main engine, propulsion turbine, boiler, shaft line, propeller, and any critical auxiliary machine.

-- Electric Energy Loss: Commonly called 'Black-Out', resulting in the shutdown of the main electricity production provided by the generators and all the electrical installation equipments ensuring the electrical power distribution.
-However, an emergency power source (Emergency Generator or Accumulator Battery) provides emergency services temporarily.
+- Electric Energy Loss: Commonly called 'Black-Out', resulting in the shutdown of the main electricity production provided by the generators and all the electrical installation equipment leading to the electrical power distribution.
+However, an emergency power source (Emergency Generator or Accumulator Battery) would ensure the work continuity of the emergency services temporarily.

-- Loss of the Steering Gear: Defined by the loss of ability to steer the vessel to the desired direction.
-The steering gear consisting of an hydraulic system and a rudder by it the ship could be manoeuvred and the regulation provides a rescue plan, however this later system is only a palliative to reach the nearest port.
+- Loss of the Steering Gear: Defined by the loss or inability to steer the vessel to the desired direction.
+The steering gear consists of a hydraulic system and a rudder by which the ship could be maneuvered.
+The regulation provides a rescue plan, however, this later system is only a palliative to reach the nearest port.

-- Collision: When two moving ships collide or come into contact with a shock in a broad sense it called collision. this later may extend to harbor structures or any floating object likely to damage the hull of the ship.
+- Collision: When two moving ships collide or come into contact with a shock in a broad sense it is called a collision.
+This latter may extend to harbor structures or any floating object likely to damage the hull of the ship.

-- Grounding: Defined by the following incident " the vessel touches the bottom unintentionally whether on a sandy bottom, on shores or rocks.".
-The event results in the loss of the maneuverin and propellong ability.
+- Grounding: Defined by the following incident " the vessel touches the bottom unintentionally on a sandy bottom, shores, or rocks.".
+The event results in the loss of the maneuvering and propelling ability.

-- Ship Abandonment : Defined by the voluntary action to leave the ship and evacuate all person on board following an imminent danger.
+- Ship Abandonment: Defined by the voluntary action to leave the ship and evacuate all persons on board following an imminent danger.

-- Medical Assisstances: This is the situation that requires external medical assistance leading to the evacuation of a wounded or seriously ill by helicopter or a service ship.
+- Medical Assistance: This situation requires external medical assistance leading to the evacuation of a wounded or seriously ill by helicopter or a service ship.

-- Pollution: Any spill or accidental release of oil substances or other substances harmful to the sea as defined by the MARPOL Convention.
+- Pollution: Any spill or accidental release of pollutant substance or other substances harmful to the sea as defined by the MARPOL Convention.

-- The Waterway: It is an unexpected or accidental entry of water follows by an opening or loss of integrity of the ship hull below the waterline.
+- The Waterway: It is an unexpected or accidental entry of water followed by an opening or loss of integrity of the ship hull below the waterline.

-- Loss of Mooring or Bilge Docks: Any failure resulting in the loss of the function of the mooring system (windlass, chain and anchor) or panels to control the bilge valves for the dewatering operation causes an emergency situation.
+- Loss of Mooring or Bilge Docks: It refers to any failure resulting in the loss of the function of the mooring system (windlass, chain, and anchor) or panels to control the bilge valves for the dewatering operation causes an emergency situation.

-- Other Emergency Situations: Depending on the type of ship, there maybe other emergencies specific to the activity or construction of the ship.
+- Other Emergency Situations: Depending on the type of ship, there may be other emergencies specific to the operations or construction of the ship.

-Example: Shifting of cargo and lodging, damage discharge valve on a LNG carrier or radioactive emanations on a nuclear ship.
+Example: Shifting of cargo and lodging, damaged discharge valve on an LNG carrier, or radioactive emanations on a nuclear ship.

 Evolution of the Emergency Situation

-From the occurrence of the emergency situation, the emergency plan is triggered on the operational side.
-A chronological sequences of events continue according to the logic of the procedures applied.
-At the end, if the staff on board well manages the situation and eliminates the potential danger, in this case we avoided the accident and the event is classified as a near-accident (reference should be made to IMO Circular MSC 1015 of 2001 concerning the notification of near misses).
-In the opposite case and for lack of one of the following elements: means, competence, experience, organization, or preparation, the danger is imminent and the situation becomes a sea accident.
-The opening of a technical invistigation is obligatory in accordance with the IMO Investigation Code.
+Due to the occurrence of the emergency situation, the emergency plan is triggered on the operational side.
+Chronological sequences of events continue according to the logic of the procedures applied.
+In the end, if the staff on board well manages the situation and eliminates the potential danger, in this case, we avoid the accident and the event is classified as a near-accident (reference should be made to IMO Circular MSC 1015 of 2001 concerning the notification of near misses).
+In the opposite case and for lack of one of the following elements: means, competence, experience, organization, or preparation, the danger is imminent and the situation leads to an accident.
+The opening of a safety investigation is mandatory in accordance to the IMO Investigation Code.

 Risk Coping Groups on the Ship

-In accordance with ISM, the shipping company that manages the ship must take all possible means to ensure that the company's management is able to handle all known risks at any time on all ships of the company.
-The risk-fighting groups on the ship have many actions carried out in various emergency situations on the ship.
-Each of these groups has a head and the team consists of a group of workers on the ship from different sectors together such as the surface and machines, so that the equivalence of knowledge and competence can be achieved for each team separately.
+In accordance with ISM, the shipping company operating the ship must take all possible means to ensure that the shipboard management is able to handle all known risks at any time on all ships of the company.
+The crew on board has roles and responsibilities to manage various emergency situations.
+This is well defined in an SMS of the company and a published document called the emergency plan.

-Is a store on the main deck of the ship.
-In case of emergency, the crew members gathers to make sure that all the personnel are present and to obtain the necessary equipment for the fire fighting.
-This meeting centre must be isolated from the adjacent ship parts with non fireproof materials and contains the following elements:
+In case of an emergency, the crew members gather to make sure that all the personnel is present and to obtain the necessary equipment for the fire fighting.
+The meeting zone must be isolated from the adjacent ship parts with fireproof materials and contains the following elements:

 - Fire detection panel;